thermalogic/RustSEUIF97/README.md

 Through the high-speed package, IAPWS-IF97 calculations achieve a **5-20x speedup** compared to direct implementations using the Rust standard library's `powi()` within loops for the basic equations of Regions 1, 2 and 3.

-**SEUIF97** also significantly outperforms various approximate equations and algorithms typically used for fast water and steam property calculations.

 This package supports **12 distinct input state pairs** for calculating **36 thermodynamic, transport, and derived properties** (see [Properties](#properties)), and **thermodynamic process functions** (see [Thermodynamic Process Functions](#thermodynamic-process-functions)).

 ## Acceleration Methods